 A new Community Recreation Centre and Child Care Centre is coming to the Lawrence Heights neighbourhood as part of the Toronto Community Housing Lawrence Heights Revitalization project.
-The community engagement process will focus on the design for the new Community Recreation Centre since the building program for the Child Care Centre is determined by the Province.
+The community engagement process will focus on the design for the new Community Recreation Centre (CRC) since the building program for the Child Care Centre is determined by the Province.

 Toronto Community Housing (TCH) is leading the wider revitalization process for Lawrence Heights, including the relocation of tenants at 5 Leila Ln.
 To learn more, visit the TCH project webpage or contact TCH at 416-981-5626 or LHRelocation@torontohousing.ca.